aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/freeze/unfreeze-rows-or-columns/_index.md

 type: docs
 weight: 190
 url: /javascript-cpp/unfreeze-rows-or-columns-of-excel-worksheet
-description: In this article, you will learn how to unfreeze rows, columns, or panes of Excel Worksheets programmatically using JavaScript API with C++.
+description: In this article, you will learn how to unfreeze rows, columns, or panes of Excel worksheets programmatically using the JavaScript API with C++.
-keywords: Unfreeze panes, Unfreeze rows, Unfreeze columns, unFreeze window JavaScript via C++.
+keywords: Unfreeze panes, Unfreeze rows, Unfreeze columns, unfreeze window JavaScript via C++.
 ---

 ## **Introduction**

 In this article, we will learn how to unfreeze rows, columns, and panes.
 If worksheets in the Excel files are frozen, sometimes we want to unfreeze the worksheet or adjust frozen rows, columns, or panes.

 ## **In Excel**